Solar Panel Jargon

 Renewable Energy Consumer Code (RECC)

-This is the consumer code that installers of microgeneration technologies sign up to in order to get MCS certified.
+This is the consumer code that installers of microgeneration technologies sign up to in order to get MCS-certified.
 The consumer code sets out clear standards of consumer service before, during and after a contract is signed.

 Renewable Heat Incentive (RHI)

-A financial support scheme that is paid to householders for generating renewable heat, similar to the FIT (which pays people for generating electricity).
+A financial support scheme that is paid to householders for generating renewable heat, similar to the Fit (which pays people for generating electricity).
 It covers technologies such as heat pumps, solar thermal and biomass boilers.
 You can find out more in our guide to the RHI.

-Solar tiles use the same technology as photovoltaic cells, but are smaller and narrower than PV panels and look like roof tiles.
+Solar tiles use the same technology as photovoltaic cells, but are smaller and narrower than PV panels, and look like roof tiles.

 Solar water heating

 Water is pumped through a solar panel and heated by solar energy.
 The heated water then flows through a heat exchanger, warming the water in your hot water cylinder.
+Learn more about how solar water heating works.